vadaszgergo/Learning/F5/301a/Section 1 - Architect and deploy applications.md

 * https://support.f5.com/csp/article/K13876
 * Auto Last Hop is a setting that allows the BIG-IP system to track the source MAC address of incoming connections and return traffic from pools to the source MAC address, regardless of the routing table.
+* When enabled, Auto Last Hop allows the BIG-IP system to send return traffic from pools to the MAC address that transmitted the request, even if the routing table points to a different network or interface.
+As a result, the BIG-IP system can send return traffic to clients even when there is no matching route.
+For example, if the BIG-IP system does not have a default route configured and the client is located on a remote network.

 |Object	|Scope	|Options	|Default setting	|Default setting definition|
 | ------------- | ------------- | ------------- | ------------- | ------------- |